swaptacular/swpt-k8s-config/README.md

 $ sudo sysctl fs.inotify.max_user_instances=8192
 ```

-## Bootstrapping the GitOps
+## Clone this repository

-First you need to clone this repository:
+First you need to create a fork of this repository, and then clone it:

 **Note**: In this example, the name of the user is `johndoe`.